grnet/ganetimgr/docs/source/interface.rst

 - Can have console access (VNC/NoVNC):
-	A vnc console (java applet) and a novnc console can be given to the user in order to use the vm remotely through ganetimgr.
-There is also a text area (NoVNC) in case one needs to paste some commands and easily send them to the virtuall machine
+	A vnc console (java applet) and a novnc console can be given to the user in order to use the VM remotely through ganetimgr.
+There is also a text area (NoVNC) in case one needs to paste some commands and easily send them to the virtual machine

 - Rename Instance